 Q: What do we need to bring?

-A: You will need to bring your own food, personal items including toiletries, rain gear, recreational equipment, personal computer if you plan to use one, and camera (lots of beautiful views)
+A: You will need to bring your own food, personal items including toiletries, rain gear, recreational equipment, personal computer if you plan to use one, and camera (lots of beautiful views) We provide towels, bedding, cooking utensils, cookware, soap, and shampoo.

 Q: Where can we purchase food?